zzzprojects/learn-orm/tutorials/entity-framework-core-advanced-topics/tracking-vs-no-tracking.md

 No tracking query executes quickly because there is no need to setup change tracking information.
 It is useful when the results are used in a read-only scenario.

-You can convert a query to a no-tracking query by using `AsNoTracking()` method.
+You can convert a query to a no-tracking query by using the `AsNoTracking()` method.

 ### AsNoTracking